Relaxed Multirate Infinitesimal Step Methods for Initial-Value Problems: RMIS Implementation and Memory Considerations

 This portion of the stage solution is then used to accumulate an initial condition for $\slamc{k}{f,i}{p}$ for $p=2,\dots,s^I$, and to calculate the next initial condition $\slamc{\hat{k}}{f,i+1}{1}$.
 Finally, this accumulated initial condition $\slamc{k}{f,s^O}{1}$ can be used with the remaining $\slamc{k}{f,s^O}{p}$ stages to form the fast portion of an embedded MIS solution method (if desired).
 The formulas for these are as follows:

 where the final step solution $y_{n+1}$ is built up by successive fast substeps, and where the slow information is updated as needed.

 To remove duplicate function calls, we use temporary vectors for the contributions of our base methods to the solution.
-In particular, while computing the update formulas for $\slamc{k}{f,i}{j}$ and $\slamc{k}{s}{i}$, we store $\slamc{k}{f,i}{1}$, the $s^I$ fast function vectors $\slamc{f}{f,i}{l}=f^{\{f\}}\(\slamc{k}{f,i}{l}\)$, and the $s^O$ slow function vectors $\slamc{f}{s}{l}=f^{\{s\}}\(\slamc{k}{s}{l}\)$.
+In particular, while computing the update formulas for $\slamc{k}{f,i}{j}$ and $\slamc{k}{s}{i}$, we store $\slamc{k}{f,i}{1}$, the $s^I$ fast function vectors $\slamc{\phi}{f,i}{l}=f^{\{f\}}\(\slamc{k}{f,i}{l}\)$, and the $s^O$ slow function vectors $\slamc{\phi}{s}{l}=f^{\{s\}}\(\slamc{k}{s}{l}\)$.
 These provide sufficient storage to compute the embedded MIS solution $\tilde{y}_{n+1}$ without additional function calls.
 Moreover, to compute the RMIS solution $y_{n+1}$, we must additionally store $y_{n+1}$ and the vector of coefficients $\lam{b}{f}$, if these are unique or unstructured.
-We may condense storage slightly so that we need only retain $s^I+s^O+2$ vectors the size of our solution $y$, by overwriting $\slam{f}{f,i}$ with $\slam{f}{f,i+1}$ after the $i$th fast substep has completed, and $\slam{f}{f,i}$ has been used to generate the initial condition $\slamc{\hat{k}}{f,i+1}{1}$ for the fast substep $(i+1)$.
-When using subcycling for the fast steps, we overwrite $\slam{f}{f,i}$ after each subcycled fast substep has completed, and $\slam{f}{f,i}$ has been used to update the temporary initial condition $\slamc{\hat{k}}{f,i}{1}$ for the next subcycled fast substep.
+We may condense storage slightly so that we need only retain $s^I+s^O+2$ vectors the size of our solution $y$, by overwriting $\slam{\phi}{f,i}$ with $\slam{\phi}{f,i+1}$ after the $i$th fast substep has completed, and $\slam{\phi}{f,i}$ has been used to generate the initial condition $\slamc{\hat{k}}{f,i+1}{1}$ for the fast substep $(i+1)$.
+When using subcycling for the fast steps, we overwrite $\slam{\phi}{f,i}$ after each subcycled fast substep has completed, and $\slam{\phi}{f,i}$ has been used to update the temporary initial condition $\slamc{\hat{k}}{f,i}{1}$ for the next subcycled fast substep.

 When considering only the structured form of MIS and RMIS methods, further optimizations may be used since the overall time step may be broken apart into a sequence of ``fast'' subproblems, and where each subproblem only receives forcing terms from the slow stage right-hand side functions $f^{\{s\}}$.
-To this end, we have provided an open-source MATLAB implementation of both RMIS and MIS methods \cite{RMIS_repo}.
-Note that this repository does not include the ``Opt-3/8'' method described above in Section \ref{sec:opt}, as that requires an unstructured $\lam{b}{f}$.
+To this end, we have provided an open-source MATLAB implementation of this structured form for both RMIS and MIS methods \cite{RMIS_repo}.
+We note that this repository does not include an implementation of the ``Opt-3/8'' method described previously in Section \ref{sec:opt}, as that requires an unstructured $\lam{b}{f}$; however, in this repository we also include a file \texttt{opt38\_coeffs.m} that contains these $\lam{b}{f}$ coefficients for interested readers.